 Together, we aim to harness the full potential of our estate to create vibrant, inclusive, and sustainable environments where learning and partnerships transcend traditional boundaries.
-Southal West bodos Community Community College Construction and Green Skills Centre wlc.ac.uk

 ENABLER 2

 ESTATE

 - Continue the implementation of a rolling programme of refurbishment of all our buildings, prioritising areas of poorest condition. - Continue to progress the Board's preferred long-term option of a new build to replace our existing Hammersmith and Fulham College, ensuring we are well prepared to bid for capital funding as and when it becomes available.
 In doing so, we will: - Right-size the college - Dispose of excess estate to provide the majority of funding for the development - Seek to secure grant funding to plug the current funding gap - Create a new, purpose-built, carbon efficient college that supports 21st Century teaching and learning and is fit for the future - In the short to medium term, roll out the occupancy contraction programme at Hammersmith and Fulham College in order to reduce running costs and increase rental prospects. - Invest in the development of new technical centres of excellence in each of our colleges: